AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-52689-images-cannot-be-uploaded-to-amazon-s3-storage-using-rest-api.md

 ---
-title: "ACSD-52689: Images cannot be uploaded to Amazon S3 storage using REST API"
+title: "ACSD-52689: Images can't upload to Amazon S3 storage via REST API"
 description: Apply the ACSD-52689 patch to fix the Adobe Commerce issue where the images cannot be uploaded to Amazon S3 storage using REST API.
 ---
 # ACSD-52689: Images cannot be uploaded to Amazon S3 storage using REST API